Shirley Yeh is living abroad in Cleveland (USA).

 How can you make a ‘home’ wherever you find yourself?

 Get to know the lay of the land, language, customs, and as soon as possible be involved with a community/club that has similar or the same interests as you.
 I also learned from a friend who commented once that an apartment should have a few pictures somewhere that can be seen otherwise you look like a psychopath.

 Any thoughts on friendship and making friends as a Girl Gone International?

 If you are looking for a platform to meet other women who have amazing experiences to share and create long lasting friendships from around the world, Girl Gone International is a great community to be a part of!

-Where do you hang out in the city?
+Where do you hang out in the city of cleveland?

 West Side Market, Chinatown, Little Italy, Coventry

 What piece of advice would you give a girl wanting to go international?